Tag Archives: awards show announcements

 The Press Release:

-Continue reading Anime NYC and Japan Society Announce Nominations For The American Manga Awards
+Continue reading Anime NYC and Japan Society Announce Winners of the Second Annual American Manga Awards

-Anime NYC and Japan Society Announces First-Ever American Manga Awards
+Anime NYC and Japan Society Announce Nominees for the Second Annual American Manga Awards

 awards show logos, american manga awards, american manga awards logo